 WES's Community Partners

 WES aims to build meaningful relationships within the DC area.
 The following list of partners reflects a variety of relationships that range from sponsorships to joint community service projects.
-WES is a firm believer of being a positive contributor to the DC area community.
+WES is a firm believer of being a positive contributor to the Bethesda community.

 Bethesda Urban Partnership

 Downtown Bethesda, a thriving urban center home to numerous restaurants, retailers, arts venues and community events, is managed by the Bethesda Urban Partnership, Inc. (BUP), a non-profit organization established by Montgomery County in 1994.